Searching for Elusive Dark Sectors with Terrestrial and Celestial Observations: Strategy

 In this section we discuss how the dark dynamics can be probed using processes at energies $\sqrt{s} < \Luv$.
 We can envisage three different situations, sketched in Fig.~\ref{fig:luv-lir-s-hierarchy}, depending on the value of $\sqrt{s}$.
 Furthermore, one can consider two broad classes of effects:

 \begin{itemize} \item Indirect contributions to SM processes from virtual exchange of DS or UV states \item Production of DS states. \end{itemize} Indirect effects are the only ones that can occur if $\Lir >\sqrt{s}$, as in situation 1 of Fig.~\ref{fig:luv-lir-s-hierarchy}.
-Production of DS states, on the other hand, occurs differently in situations 2 and~3.
+Production of DS states, on the other hand, occurs differently in situations 2 and~3 of Fig.~\ref{fig:luv-lir-s-hierarchy}.
 One can imagine discovering the dark sector through the production of a few new states upon crossing the IR energy threshold.
 This is situation 2 of Fig.~\ref{fig:luv-lir-s-hierarchy}.
 On the other hand, a dark sector with low mass gap and feeble interactions with the SM could be first observed directly in its conformal regime if one reaches a minimum luminosity.
 Discovery in this case is not limited by energy, and the new states can be produced well above threshold (situation~3 of Fig.~\ref{fig:luv-lir-s-hierarchy}).
 In what follows we estimate the relative importance of indirect effects and DS production, and try to highlight the best strategy to probe the dark dynamics.
+As we will see, whenever the energy relevant for the physical observable is much higher than the IR threshold scale, like in the situation 3 of Fig.~\ref{fig:luv-lir-s-hierarchy}, bounds on the dark sector can be set in a model-independent way.
+The rate of production of dark states near threshold, like in situation 2, depends instead on the details of the dark dynamics and cannot be predicted on general grounds.